o1iviachen/my-protein-buddy/README.md

         NUTRITIONIX_APP_ID = <YOUR_APP_ID>
         GOOGLE_URL_SCHEME = <YOUR_URL_SCHEME>
         ```
+10. Go to the Project File icon and click the Project, not the Targets.
+Go to the Info tab.
+Under Configurations, select both dropdowns for Debug and Release.
+For both configurations, select "None" and change the field to "Secrets."
 11. In Xcode, click the Run button or press ``Cmd + R`` to run MyProteinBuddy

 ## Known Bugs